 If you have no payroll activity for one year, your eligibility is automatically terminated.
 If this happens and you want to re-enroll, you will have to apply again and complete all provider enrollment requirements (including the cost of fingerprinting and criminal background check).

 If you have any questions about these requirements, contact your county IHSS office or IHSS Public Authority.
-You may also contact our Member Communications Center at 1-800-621-5016.
+You may also contact our Member Benefits Center at 1-800-621-5016.

 You should receive your paycheck within 10 business days of mailing your timesheet.
 If you do not receive your next timesheet with your paycheck, it should arrive within three business days from receipt of your paycheck.